I have received and watched your video on dealing with agressive horses. After viewing it, I am surprised that you have gotten bad feedback.

 Yeah, me too.
 Can't please everybody.
 Some swear by you, some swear at you and some just swear.
 But I rest secure in the fact that out of the thousands of videos I have sold on eBay I've gotten so few "negative feedbacks" that for all intents and purposes, I really don't have any.
 A 99.7% positive rating (as of this date anyway) for a bunch of Wartznall Videos suits me just fine.

 It knocks your hat in the creek when you get t-boned by something beyond your control.
-Feeling hurt and saddened is natural but you have to remember it was beyond your control to salvage as much as possible from your situation.
+Feeling hurt and saddened is natural but you have to remember it was beyond your control to be able to salvage as much as possible from your situation.

 Cushing's produces an over abundance of cortisol.
 Cortisol is the hormone that appears when we experience stress.
 A little is good, a lot is not.
 It can cause depression, aggressive outbursts, lethargy and a bunch of other negative conditions.